epfl-ada/ada-2020-project-milestone-p3-p3_illusions/README.md

 3) Trends Prediction: Add the Google Trends data to the auto-regressive model, give a new prediction of the stock prices.

-4) Comparison: Compare the MAE of the two different predition above.
+4) Comparison: Compare the MAE of the two different predicting ways above.
 Explore the impact of Google Trends data on the forecasting during some economic turning point periods.

 ## 6.Proposed timeline
 Week 1: Working on individual replication